AlexKLWS/godot-native-bullets-plugin/README.md

 - `active_rect`: the rect outside of which the bullets get deleted.
 Visible only if `use_viewport_as_active_rect` if off.
 - `rotate`: controls whether the bullets automatically rotate based on their direction of travel.
 - `unique_modulate_component`: controls which modulate component in the material will be used as a unique value for each bullet instance.
 This can be used to offset bullets animation frames by unique amounts inside shaders and it's needed due to Godot not supporting material instance properties in 3.x.
-- `data`: custom data you can assign to the BulletKit.
+- `data`: custom data you can assign to the UnitKit.

 Bullets spawned by a BasicBulletKit have those properties: